-A: Holders of Common Shares are voting on the election of 13 directors to the Board of Canadian Tire and the appointment of the Auditors.
+A: Holders of Common Shares are voting on the election of 13 directors to the Board of Canadian Tire, the appointment of the Auditors and setting their compensation, and proposed amendments to three of our share compensation arrangements.

 Holders of Class A Non-Voting Shares are voting on the election of three directors to the Board of Canadian Tire.